nomad-coe/nomad/docs/setup.md

 ## Build and run the infrastructure with docker

 ### Docker and nomad
-Nomad depends on a set of databases, searchengine, and other services.
+Nomad depends on a set of databases, searchengines, and other services.
 Those must run to make use of nomad.
 We use *docker* and *docker-compose* to create a unified environment that is easy to build and to run.